jhorzek/lesstimate/docs/2-getting-started.md

     lessSEM::tuningParametersEnet tpLasso;
     lessSEM::tuningParametersEnet tpRidge;

+    // We have to specify alpha and lambda.
+Here, the same value is used
+    // for each parameter:
+    tpLasso.alpha = .3;
+    tpLasso.lambda = .2;
+    tpRidge.alpha = .3;
+    tpRidge.lambda = .2;

     // A weights vector indicates, which
     // of the parameters is regularized (weight = 1) and which is unregularized
     // (weight =0).
 It also allows for adaptive lasso weights (e.g., weight =.0123).